paschalidi/user-manual/README.md

 # Working with Christos, a fellow Web developer

-Hey everyone, I’m really excited to be working with each of you and your teams.
+Hey everyone :wave:, I’m really excited to be working with each of you and your teams.
 Here is a doc with few up-front things about myself and my working style that I hope some of you find helpful.

 ## I’m here to help and support Sesame with frontend development